Kometa-Team/Kometa/docs/home/guides/docker.md

 ...
 ```

+PMM may start cataloging your movies at this point; you cna hit control-C to stop that if it's happening.

-We can see there that it connected to the Plex Library, failed to find a metadata file, and then quit.
+We can see there that it connected to the Plex Library but failed to find that `Main Movies.yml` metadata file.

 So far so good.